 Trends and Latest Developments

 While the fundamental concept of square roots remains unchanged, the methods for calculating them have evolved significantly with advancements in technology.
-Modern calculators and computer software utilize sophisticated algorithms to compute square roots with remarkable speed and accuracy.
+Modern calculators and computer software use sophisticated algorithms to compute square roots with remarkable speed and accuracy.

 One notable trend is the increasing prevalence of scientific calculators on smartphones and tablets.
 These mobile applications offer a convenient and accessible way to perform complex calculations, including square roots, anytime, anywhere.
 Many of these apps also provide advanced features such as graphing capabilities, equation solvers, and statistical analysis tools.